-By agreement of the five Vermont State Colleges (Castleton, Lyndon, Johnson State Colleges, Vermont Tech, and the Community College of Vermont), students enrolled at any VSC institution may simultaneously enroll in courses at other VSC institution and receive full credit for those courses at their "home" college.
+By agreement of the five Vermont State Colleges (Castleton, Lyndon, Johnson State Colleges, Vermont Tech, and the Community College of Vermont), students enrolled at any VSC institution may simultaneously enroll in courses at other VSC institution and receive full credit for those courses at their "home" institution.
 The agreement eliminates duplication of registration or other enrollment fees, and students receive financial aid based upon their total credit enrollment within the VSC.
 Course-specific fees of \$100 or more are reimbursed by the student to the institution where those fees are incurred.

-Students seeking to benefit by the dual enrollment agreement must ensure that course work will meet program requirements at the home institution prior to enrolling at the other VSC institution.
+Students seeking to benefit by this agreement must ensure that course work will meet program requirements at the home institution prior to enrolling at the other VSC institution.
+Registration for courses at other VSC institutions will be through the home institution.

 Students enrolled in the LPN program are not eligible for the VSC enrollment consortium because of the divergent calendar of the LPN program.